jwergieluk/wergieluk-com/content/posts/rl-taxi.md

     - reinforcement-learning
 ---

-*Summary.* This documents my attempt at solving the taxi-v2 environment.
-To benchmark the TD learning algorithms, I calculate the theoretical expected episode reward for an optimal policy, generate an optimal policy, and show that there are an non-optimal policies that always generate optimal trajectories.
+This blog post documents my attempt at solving the taxi-v2 environment from the OpenAI gym collection.
+To benchmark the used temporal difference learning algorithms, I calculate the theoretical expected episode reward for an optimal policy, derive an optimal policy using a shortest path algorithm, and show that there are an non-optimal policies that nevertheless always generate optimal trajectories.

+#### The taxi-v2 environment

 The description of the taxi-v2 environment can be found here: